run-ai/docs/docs/admin/integration/mlflow.md

 The relevant sample files are [here](https://github.com/run-ai/docs/tree/master/integrations/mlflow){target=_blank}.
 These contain:

 * A `Dockerfile`.
-This file builds a base docker image containing python3 and the required mlflow dependencies.
+This file builds a base docker image containing python3 and the required MLflow dependencies.
 The Docker file is __already compiled and available__ at `gcr.io/run-ai-demo/mlflow-demo`.
 * An MLflow project file `MLproject`.
 The project file contains the base image above as well as the python command-line to run.
 * The training python code `train.py`
 * MLflow Kubernetes configuration files as in the [MLflow documentation](https://www.mlflow.org/docs/latest/projects.html#run-an-mlflow-project-on-kubernetes-experimental){target=_blank}.